 Some ways to do this include:

-• Providing widespread professional development and training around inclusionary practices in every classroom, particularly around ample access to general education settings, early intervention for special education services, and equitable transportation services.
+• Providing widespread professional development and training around inclusionary practices in every classroom, focusing particularly on general education access, early supports, and equitable services.

 • Providing ample mental health support so that young people are supported, cared for, and set up well for life after school.